kevinhayen/grandma3_fixture_to_presets/README.md

 1. Copy the lua code from https://github.com/kevinhayen/fixture_to_presets/blob/main/fixture_to_presets.lua
 2. In the plugin pool, create a new plugin
 3. label this plugin as "fixture_to_presets", or another name without a space
-4. Click "Insert new ComponentLua"
+4. Open this plugin by editing, and click "Insert new ComponentLua"
 5. Click "Edit", which opens the LUA editor
 6. Paste your copied LUA code in this screen, and press "Save" on the top right
 7. execute "ReloadPlugins" in commandline